Skyline Garden

 Aquatic Plant Pond

-The Aquatic Plant Pond was first constructed in 2000 to serve as a water retention pond during the construction of the Orchid Center.
+The Aquatic Plant Pond was constructed in 2000 as a water retention pond during the construction of the Orchid Center.
 After construction was completed, the pond was filled with both tropical and hardy water lilies, lotus and even a couple of rare Victoria ‘Longwood Hybrid’ water lilies.
-The pond is a focal point for the Skyline Garden and is home to the Floating Fiddlehead, a piece from the 2017 summer exhibition, The Curious Garden.